axismaps/cartography-crash-course/resources.md

 ## Geographic phenomena and data

+- [The Nature of Geographic Information](https://www.e-education.psu.edu/natureofgeoinfo/) course from Penn State
 - [Map symbolization lecture notes](http://go.owu.edu/~jbkrygie/krygier_html/geog_353/geog_353_lo/geog_353_lo08.html) by John Krygier includes examples of types of phenomena and how they can be represented.
 - [Levels of measurement](http://www.axismaps.com/guide/level_of_measurement/) from the Axis Maps guide
 - [The Nature of Geographic Data](http://dusk.geo.orst.edu/gis/lec04_05.pdf), lecture notes from an Oregon State course